cashier-go/cashier/README.md

 }
 ```

+Supported options:

 | Provider |       Option | Notes                                                                                                                                  |
 |---------:|-------------:|----------------------------------------------------------------------------------------------------------------------------------------|
 | Google   |       domain | If this is unset then you must whitelist individual email addresses using `users_whitelist`.                                           |
 | Github   | organization | If this is unset then you must whitelist individual users using `users_whitelist`.
 The oauth client and secrets should be issued by the specified organization. |

-Supported options:

 ## ssh
 - `signing_key`: string.
 Path to the signing ssh private key you created earlier.
-This can be a S3 or GCS path using `/s3/<bucket>/<path/to/key>` or `/gcs/<bucket>/<path/to/key>` as appropriate.
-For S3 you should add an [aws](#aws) config as needed.
+See the [note](#a-note-on-files) on files above.
 - `additional_principals`: array of string.
 By default certificates will have one principal set - the username portion of the requester's email address.
 If `additional_principals` is set, these will be added to the certificate e.g. if your production machines use shared user accounts.
 - `max_age`: string.
 If set the server will not issue certificates with an expiration value longer than this, regardless of what the client requests.
 Must be a valid Go [`time.Duration`](https://golang.org/pkg/time/#ParseDuration) string.
 - `permissions`: array of string.
 Actions the certificate can perform.
 See the [`-O` option to `ssh-keygen(1)`](http://man.openbsd.org/OpenBSD-current/man1/ssh-keygen.1) for a complete list.

 ## aws
-AWS configuration is only needed for accessing signing keys stored on S3, and isn't required even then.
+AWS configuration is only needed for accessing signing keys stored on S3, and isn't totally necessary even then.
 The S3 client can be configured using any of [the usual AWS-SDK means](https://github.com/aws/aws-sdk-go/wiki/configuring-sdk) - environment variables, IAM roles etc.
 It's strongly recommended that signing keys stored on S3 be locked down to specific IAM roles and encrypted using KMS.

 - `region`: string.
 AWS region the bucket resides in, e.g. `us-east-1`.
 - `access_key`: string.
 AWS Access Key ID.
+This can be a secret stored in a [vault](https://www.vaultproject.io/) using the form `/vault/path/key` e.g. `/vault/secret/cashier/aws_access_key`.
 - `secret_key`: string.
 AWS Secret Key.
+This can be a secret stored in a [vault](https://www.vaultproject.io/) using the form `/vault/path/key` e.g. `/vault/secret/cashier/aws_secret_key`.

+## vault
+Vault support is currently a work-in-progress.

+- `address`: string.
+URL to the vault server.
+- `token`: string.
+Auth token for the vault.

 # Usage
 Cashier comes in two parts, a [cli](cmd/cashier) and a [server](cmd/cashierd).